fagan2888/COMSW4111_S20_Introduction_to_Databases/README.md

 2. Students with little experience and interest in software engineering, and who are interested in using data in IEOR, economics, applied science and other disciplines.

 For this reason there are two tracks students can take in the class.
 Both tracks cover the same material but differ in homework assignment, projects and exams.
 The tracks are:
 1. _Non-programming_ focuses on using databases through interfaces and tools.
-Most tools require some very basic scripting and there is some simple programming in this track.
+Most tools require some very basic and simple scripting, we minimize the need to program.
+Students will design, implement and use databases to solve problems using tools common in data analysis, operations research, economics, scientific computing.
 2. _Software/Applications_ focuses on building simple but realistic/representative SW systems and applications.
+This includes applications like 3-tier, interactive web applications that build on databases.

 The first lecture will provide an overview of the tracks.